-- 1870 Buchtel College, predecessor of the University, was founded. - 1913 Buchtel College became a municipal institution, The University of Akron, and its original name was perpetuated in the Buchtel College of Liberal Arts. - 1914 The College of Engineering was established. - 1915 Evening Sessions were begun. - 1921 The College of Education was established.
+1870 Buchtel College, predecessor of the University, was founded.

+- 1913 Buchtel College became a municipal institution, The University of Akron, and its original name was perpetuated in the Buchtel College of Liberal Arts. - 1914 The College of Engineering was established. - 1915 Evening Sessions were begun. - 1921 The College of Education was established. - 1935 The General College was established. - 1953 The College of Business Administration was established. - 1959 The College of Law was established.

-- 1935 The General College was established. - 1953 The College of Business Administration was established. - 1959 The College of Law was established. - 1959 The Ph.D. was conferred for the first time. - 1964 The Community and Technical College was established.
+1959 The Ph.D. was conferred for the first time.

 Will the decade of the 1960's provide other historic Great Milestones?
 The answer is a firm, confident YES.
-This is the time of the Giant Stride the era of building and planning, improving and growing at The University of Akron.
+This is the time of the Giant Stride-the era of building and planning, improving and growing at The University of Akron.
 The people are demanding higher educational facilities as never before and the University intends to answer this call!